NicholasR512/RoverWork/TERMS_OF_SERVICE.md

 ## 8. Governing Law

-These Terms are governed by the laws of the State of [Your State], without regard to conflict of law principles.
+These Terms are governed by the laws of the State of Pennsylvania, without regard to conflict of law principles.

 ## 9. Changes